sharetribe/flex-docs/src/docs/operator-guides/extended-data-introduction/index.md

 - Who can write and edit that information?
 - What information do you want to display and to whom?

-In the next section, we’ll explore how different types of data are shown on your marketplace and Console and offer examples of the possibilities the different types of extended data provide.
+In the next section, we’ll explore how different types of extended data are shown on your marketplace and Console and offer examples of the possibilities the different types of extended data provide.